sinistersnare/Robson/README.md

 ## Running ##

-Please use (ANSI) C89.
-Do not ask why please.
-Also note that only preorder traversal is supported.
+Please note that only preorder traversal is currently supported.

-	$ gcc -Wall -std=c89 robson.c robstack.c bintree.c -o traversal
+	$ gcc -Wall robson.c robstack.c bintree.c -o traversal
 	$ ./traversal

+All of these files should correctly compile with c89 support.

 ## Why do I need a robson traversal? ##